1ST-YEAR CORE MODULE FOR THE ENGLISH AND HISTORY DEGREE

 Core Text: W.G.
 Sebald, Rings of Saturn

-- Week 17: THE SENSUAL TURN: Taussig, “Tactility and Distraction,” Agamben, “Notes on Gesture”; Berlant, “Thinking about Feeling Historical”
+- Week 15: THE AFFECTIVE TURN: Michael Taussig, “Tactility and Distraction”; Giorgio Agamben, “Notes on Gesture”; Lauren Berlant, “Thinking about Feeling Historical”

-- Week 19: THE NONHUMAN TURN: Callon, “Some elements of a sociology of translation: domestication of the scallops and the fishermen of St. Brieuc Bay”; Chakrabarty, “The Climate of History: Four Theses”; Roberts, Mirror-Travels
+- Week 18: THE NONHUMAN TURN: Michel Callon, “Some elements of a sociology of translation: domestication of the scallops and the fishermen of St. Brieuc Bay”; Dipesh Chakrabarty, “The Climate of History: Four Theses”; Jennifer Roberts, Mirror-Travels

 UNIT 5: The Angel of History

 - Week 20: Michel-Rolph Trouillot, Silencing the Past